-His departure from Apple — which comes the same year that Steve Jobs leaves to form NeXT — represents a big change for the company.
-It is brought about by Woz’s dissatisfaction at how the Apple II division is treated, and his desire to start a new company.
+His departure — which comes the same year that Steve Jobs leaves Apple to form NeXT — represents yet another big change for the company.
+The move mostly stems from Woz’s dissatisfaction with how management treated the Apple II division.
+However, his desire to start a new company also plays a role.

-In contrast to Jobs, Woz always seemed happier when Apple was a small company.
-Unlike Jobs, whose skill was as a negotiator, marketer and editor of ideas, Woz worked best in small teams of engineers crafting one- or two-man creations like the Apple II or Disk II disk drive.
+In contrast to Jobs — whose skill set made him a masterful negotiator, marketer and editor of ideas — Wozniak always seemed happier before Apple’s expansion.
+Woz worked best in small teams of engineers crafting one- or two-person creations like the Apple II or Disk II disk drive.

-As he saw Apple changing — particularly with ill-judged, committee-driven creations like the Apple III — Woz felt less at home in Cupertino.
-Having made his fortune when Apple went public, Woz had been turning his attention toward non-Apple activities like the ambitious music gathering, the US Festival.
+As he saw Apple changing, particularly with committee-driven boondoggles like the Apple III, Woz felt less at home in Cupertino.
+Having made his fortune when Apple went public, he increasingly turned his attention toward non-Apple activities like an ambitious music event called the US Festival.

 Steve Wozniak leaves Apple for CL 9

 Despite leaving Apple, Woz remained a shareholder and continued to receive a salary.
-Eventually he came back as an adviser after Gil Amelio became CEO in the mid-1990s, but this was the end of his official tenure as a regular Apple employee (if that phrase can be used regarding a co-founder).
+Eventually, he came back as an adviser after Gil Amelio became Apple CEO in the mid-1990s.
+But Woz’s departure on this day in 1985 marked the end of his official tenure as a regular Apple employee (if you can even use that phrase with regard to a co-founder).